chizzletaz/BakeAndBinge/README.md

 #### Description of the pages

 - **The landing page/home page:** *(index.html - route: /, /home)*
 The main page has the main navbar.
-Below that a hero image and a short explanation for the site.
-Beneath that are the latest recipes.
+Below that is a hero image and a short explanation for the site.
+Beneath that are the latest 6 recipes.

 - **The recipes page:** *(recipes.html - route: /recipes)*
 On this page all the recipes are shown.
 For large screens there are buttons to filter the recipes by category (route: /recipes/< category_name >).
 For smaller screens, there is a select input.